-Before hierarchical recourse (appeal) may be taken against this decree, a written, dated, and signed petition to revoke or amend the decree must be delivered to me at my office within ten (10) useful days from notification of the decree (CIC cc.
+Before hierarchical recourse (appeal) may be taken against this decree, a written, dated, and signed petition to revoke or amend the decree must be delivered to me within ten (10) useful days from notification of the decree (CIC cc.
 1734, 1735, 1737).

-Given this 25th day of February, A.D.
+Given this 11th day of February, A.D.
 2021.
 From Holy Name Cathedral, Chicago, Illinois